Understanding the Two Types of BI Users

-Self-service BI promises to empower business users to answer their own data-related questions without help from IT, but any individual solution’s ability to deliver on that promise depends on its accessibility to different classes of users.
+Self-service BI promises to empower business users to answer their own data-related questions without help from IT, but any individual solution’s ability to deliver on that promise depends on its accessibility to all types of BI users.

 Classes of Power Users